benshimonz/V1/README.md

 * **_n1..n2_** - There is _S(A)_ such that each element of _S(A)_ matches at least one of _P1..Pb_, and _n1_ or more, but not more than _n2_ of _P1..Pb_ are matched - each by at least one element of _S(A)_. _n1_ ∈ [1, _b_], _n2_ ∈ [2, _b_], _n1_ < _n2_
 * **_∉ n1..n2_** - There is _S(A)_ such that each element of _S(A)_ matches at least one of _P1..Pb_, and Less than _n1_ or more than _n2_ of _P1..Pb_ are matched - each by at least one element of _S(A)_. _n1_ ∈ [2, _b-1_], _n2_ ∈ [3, _b_], _n1_ < _n2_

-"_Only if_" denotes a necessary but not sufficient condition, since assignments must satisfy other conditions expressed by the pattern.
+"_Only if_" denotes a necessary but not sufficient condition, since assignments must satisfy other constraints expressed by the pattern.

 Here are two examples: